RogerJFX/waccess/npm/waccess/README.md

 Note: the module really searches for the anchors with the mentioned classes.

-###API
+### API ###

 Waccess is all over static.
+Just import it, and it is alive.
+You should think of it as of a very eager singleton, if you are in doubt.
+Me too, I am in doubt as well. :D

-However you might hold a reference.
+However you might fetch and hold a (yet useless) reference.

 E.g. (TypeScript)